- About Council

 Amohia Street stormwater catchment upgrade

-Stage one of a three-stage upgrade of the Paraparaumu stormwater network began in January 2023.
-The upgrade involves installing almost 900 metres of larger stormwater pipes to reduce flooding within the Amohia and Ruahine Street catchment areas and help prepare our district to live with more water due to climate change.
+The Paraparaumu stormwater network upgrade began in January 2023.
+The upgrade involves installing almost 900 metres of larger stormwater pipes to reduce flooding to 350 properties in the Amohia and Ruahine Street catchment areas and help prepare our district to live with more water due to climate change.

 We’re installing approximately 805 metres of new, larger stormwater pipes in stages as funding allows.